Dissing the Stars

 Sure, I have a few traits that have allowed me to thrive in the business world where others might not, but the fact remains that if I hadn’t worked my butt off, I wouldn’t be where I am now.
 I would probably be where I planned to be at this time in my life back in high school: drawing sketches of passersby for ramen money on the streets of a European city.

 Dealing with the Data

-Exposing all this did more than allow me to ruminate on what could have been; it also gave me permission to accept the things about myself that have bugged me and work harder on the things that I want to improve upon.
+Exposing all this did more than allow me to ruminate on what could have been: it also gave me permission to accept the things about myself that have bugged me, and to work harder on the things that I want to improve upon.

 For example, it’s not likely that I’ll ever get rid of my need for time alone.
-It doesn’t often hinder me, and with rare exception of people who I’ve lived with recently (sorry Kristin!), few people will ever see me REALLY needing space.
+It doesn’t often hinder me, and with rare exception of people who I’ve lived with recently, few people will ever see me really needing space.

-Having my traits, strengths and weaknesses laid out in front of me in over 30 pages of numbers, charts and graphs didn’t feel like a Kafakaesque-experience, but rather like a discussion with a trusted friend; the kind that isn’t afraid to flatter or be brutally honest about your faults…and that’s the best kind of friend there is.
+Having my traits, strengths and weaknesses laid out in front of me in over 30 pages of numbers, charts, and graphs didn’t feel like a Kafakaesque-experience, but rather like a discussion with a trusted friend; the kind who isn’t afraid to flatter or be brutally honest about your faults.
+And that’s the best kind of friend there is.